tituslhy/Skimlit/README.md

   <img src="Images/model.png">
 </p> <br>

 All experimented models are trained over 3 epochs on only 10% of the training data to speed up experiment timing.
-The best model of the experiment is then trained on all training data over 5 epochs.
-A summary of experimented models and their validation accuracy are as follows:
+The best model of the experiments tabulated below is then trained on all training data over 5 epochs.
+A summary of all experimented models and their validation accuracy are as follows:
 <br>
 <table>
   <thead align="center">